Museum of Contemporary Art Australia: The Ramingining Collection

-The Ramingining collection, purchased in 1984–1985, comprises more than 250 works by over 80 Yolŋu artists.
-The collection contains bark paintings, woven objects, sculpture and cultural objects such as spears and tools.
+The Ramingining Collection, purchased in 1984–1985, comprises more than 250 works by over 80 Yolŋu artists from Ramingining, Arnhem Land, Northern Territory.
+As of 2023 the collection contains 257 items, consisting of bark paintings, woven objects, sculpture, and cultural objects such as spears and tools.
 The collection was originally acquired by the University of Sydney for the Power Collection following the 1984 exhibition Objects and Representations from Ramingining, curated by Djon Mundine for the Power Gallery of Contemporary Art.
+Mundine had created the collection between 1981 and 1984, when he was an arts adviser at Bula'Bula Arts in Ramingining.